ViewComponent/view_component/docs/guide/slots.md

 - `renders_one` defines a slot that will be rendered at most once per component: `renders_one :header`
 - `renders_many` defines a slot that can be rendered multiple times per-component: `renders_many :posts`

 If you don't specify a second argument to these methods, you'll create a **passthrough slot**.
-Arbitrary content can be rendered inside these slots.
-If you need to render arbitrary markup or components, these may be the way to go.
+Any content you pass through can be rendered inside these slots.
+If you don't want to strictly specify what should go in the slot you're making, these may be the way to go.

 For example: